Vienna Travel Guide 2021

 What you should try?
 Sacher Cake which was created in 1832 at the Hotel Sacher, the apple strudel, Topfen strudel and Esthehazy cake at Demel’s Coffee.

 Hotels on a budget

-Vienna has a lot of hotels if you are on a budget, that is very well locate and has great prices.
+Vienna has a lot of hotels if you are on a budget, they are very well located and have a great price.
 Hotels like the Austrian Trend hotel that cost 80 euros proximately per night, the Post Hotel in the city center for 100 euros per night or the Holiday Inn which is 800-meter way from Naschmarkt and 2,8 km away from the Spanish Riding School.

 The Vienna greatest hotels like Hotel Ritz Carlton which is 1 km away from the Spanish Riding School for 280 euro approximately per night, The Park Hyatt 700 meters away from the Opera House for around 416 euro per night and of course Hotel Sacher which is behind the Opera House for around 862 euro per night.

 Either way is you are on a budget or not, all the Hotels in Vienna offer Breakfast, and every hotel in Vienna has WIFI not to mention, every hotel has air condition, which is very important in the summertime.

 You can use the Flights finder, of our page to search for the best flight deals to flight to Austria from all over the world.
 You can also select a specific airline on the filter and how many stops you want to do.